 There is a purse that sits in a makeshift shrine in my bedroom that used to belong to my mother.
 Its contents are sentimental.
-There is a travel-size container of hand lotion she religiously applied, and several tubes of pale lipstick that complimented her thin lips and pale complexion.
+There is a travel-size container of hand lotion she religiously applied, and several tubes of lipstick, pale pink and peach.
 She also kept an address list tucked inside, handy for her unexpected visits to friends and family.
-On the tattered sheets were handwritten edits — new phone numbers, emails and addresses — a log roll of the people she loved.
+On the tattered sheets were handwritten edits — phone numbers, emails and addresses.
+A log roll of the people she loved.

 Today, I remember my mother with love.
-That strange, intertwining emotion that she and I shared as we pushed each other’s emotional buttons, and fought and made up.
-How I wish I could send her flowers today, then she would call me to say, “Thank you!
+That strange, intertwining emotion that she and I shared as we pushed each other’s emotional buttons, fought and made up.
+How I wish I could send her flowers today, on her birthday, then she would call me to say, “Thank you!
 They’re beautiful!” and immediately begin telling me stories about people I don’t know.